fianchi04/StarshipFontana-1/README.md

 I think the SDL port has introduced some bounding box collision issues.

 ## Credits ##
-The sprites in this game come directly from [SpriteLib](http://www.widgetworx.com/widgetworx/portfolio/spritelib.html) and are used under the terms of the [CPL 1.0](http://opensource.org/licenses/cpl1.0.php).
+The player, alien, projectile and coin sprites in this game come directly from [SpriteLib](http://www.widgetworx.com/widgetworx/portfolio/spritelib.html) and are used under the terms of the [CPL 1.0](http://opensource.org/licenses/cpl1.0.php).
+All other images used were created by Anna Wilde.

 The event system is based on [Libsigc++](http://libsigc.sourceforge.net/)